Note: Troubleshooting articles are only available in English.

-This General Availability applies only for OXO Connect & OXO Connect Evolution as "stand-alone" PBX.
-Do not install the WebRTC gateway on an OXO Connect or OXO Connect Evolution that is networked with another PBX.
-More details on the topologies will be published soon.
+- This version removes the OXO Connect "stand-alone" installation restriction, you can now install a WebRTC gateway on an OXO Connect or OXO Connect evolution that is networked with another PBX.

-Once the WebRTC Gateway, PBX Sip trunk and Virtual ressource (REX on OmniPCX Enterprise, AnyDevice on OXO Connect and OXO Connect Evolution) are configured and your deskphone is well associated to your Rainbow account you should have in your Rainbow Web/Desktop client following new menu:
+Once the WebRTC Gateway, PBX Sip trunk and Virtual ressources (REX on OmniPCX Enterprise, AnyDevice on OXO Connect and OXO Connect Evolution) are configured and your main phone is well associated to your Rainbow account you should have in your Rainbow Web/Desktop client following new menu:

 Menu to choose your device to make phone calls (the devices list depends of what you have defined into your profile):